bouwe77/temba/README.md

 - `void`: Temba will just save the request body as-is.
 An example of this is when you have validated the request body and everything looks fine.
 - `object`: Return an object if you want to change the request body.
 Temba will save the returned object instead of the original request body.
-- Throw an `Error` if you want to stop processing the request any further.
-Provide an optional status code, otherwise the error will result in a `500 Internal Server Error` response.
+- Throw an `Error` if you want to stop processing the request any further and return a `500 Internal Server Error` response.
+Or throw the custom `TembaError` to provide a status code.

 Example: